 “Example 9: Example for fold-out label

+This example is for use on containers where the manufacturer/supplier or competent authority has determined there is insufficient space to place the GHS pictogram(s), signal word, and hazard statement(s) together, as provided in 1.4.10.5.4.1, on the surface of the container (front of the pull-out label).
+This might occur, for example, when the container is small, there are a large number of hazard statements assigned to the chemical, and the competent authority requires information to be displayed in multiple languages, so that the information may not be printed on the label in a size that is easily legible without the aid of any device other than corrective lenses.

 Metal container with 100 ml capacity

 A fold-out label is securely affixed to the immediate container (i.e. the fold-out label is attached so that it remains affixed during the foreseeable conditions and period of use).
 The fold-out label is produced in such a way that the front part cannot be detached from the remainder of the label and the label can be closed again so it is not hanging loose.